 Schools assume a certain responsibility to keep their students safe.
-While the policies aimed at doing so don’t always actually result in safer environments for students, it’s important to know what resources are available.
+They often have a department focused solely on campus safety.
+While these policies don’t always result in safer environments for students, it’s important to know what resources are available.

-When you’re ready to talk about your situation, identify the person you feel most comfortable opening up to, recognizing that most school employees are mandated reporters, meaning they’re required by law to report your situation to authorities if you’ve been abused.
+When you’re ready to talk about your situation, identify the person you feel most comfortable opening up to.
+It’s important to understand that most school employees are mandated reporters, meaning they’re required by law to report your situation to authorities if you’ve been abused.
+That is something to be aware of when reaching out to a school employee for support.

 Other important details to understand about campus safety include: